rahulpnath/rahulpnath/content/drafts/ultralearning-book-summary.markdown

 ---
 title: 'Book Summary: Ultralearning by Scott.H.
 Young'
-date: 2021-01-18
+date: 2021-03-15
 tags:
   - Books
   - Notes
-description: This is a great productivity book on building up a good Personal Productivity System to manage your life - both work and personal.
-I'd recommend this book for anyone starting to build a productivity system for themselves.
+description: Ultralearning is a book on how to learn anything that is of interest to you.
+Often we get stuck with the same 'classroom learning methodology' and don't try anything outside of it.
+If you are invested in yourself and learning, then I do recommend this book.
+I am sure you will pick up one or two strategies that will help you.
 thumbnail: ../images/ultralearning.jpg
 popular: true
-draft: false
+draft: true
 ---

 ## Key Thoughts